jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 Sample Plate Setup tool
 =======================

 Most users of our instrument have many samples which need to be measured.
 Over time we have developed various sample holders, which can hold up to 100 (at this time) of samples at once.
 Using these sample holders makes experiments lot more efficient, convenient, and suitable for remote experiments or mail-in experiments.
-The *Sample Plate Setup* tool described here is part of Indra (USAXS) package from August 1, 2020. *You therefore need version which was released after August 1, 2020*.
-If there is normal or at least beta version released after 8/1/2020, use that release.
-Until new release is available, install the latest Master version (instructions are in the movie or in the help in installer).
+The *Sample Plate Setup* tool described here is part of Indra (USAXS) package from September 2020 release.

 *Purpose*